 I have decided to share that a dear friend was stricken with the virus.
-We truly cannot imagine how badly she felt unless we walked in her shoes.
+We truly cannot imagine how badly she felt unless we have walked in her shoes.
 I would prefer not to and I heard her loud and clear.
 Being a germaphobe on a good day, I was heeding the warnings before she and I ever spoke.
 I am listening and staying at home to help stop the spread.
 I exercise daily and if I go for a walk and neighbors are out and about, I make sure to distance myself quite a bit.
 We can work from home but when we have to venture out to help our clients, we wear our mask and gloves and completely disinfect ourselves after the appointment.

 When she was finally able to speak with me, she explained to me what she went through and how dreadful it is.
 Thankfully her good health and strong immune system helped her to fight the fight and she is quite the fighter.
 I am happy to say that she is doing better and finally on the upside of this virus after many long difficult weeks.
 She has to stay quarantined and has been away from her family and will not be able to return home until she tests negative twice.
 This she will never forget.
 We can never forget!